 Do you want to study in a U.S college or university for a bachelor’s degree?
 Have you recently completed or about to complete high school?
 Visit educationusa.state.gov, review the 5-steps to US study and discuss your questions and next steps with an EducationUSA Adviser.
 An Adviser will invite you to join the next available beginner’s orientation.

 Do you have a bachelor’s degree from a university?
 Do you want to pursue a master’s degree in the United States?
 This session provides information on the application components of graduate study in the United States.
 Go to educationusa.state.gov, review the 5-steps to US study and discuss your questions and next steps with an EducationUSA Adviser.

 Pre-Departure Orientation Sessions

-Each year, the EducationUSA Center organizes orientation sessions in June/July and in December for undergraduate and graduate students who have been accepted to American universities and colleges.
+Each year, the EducationUSA Center organizes pre-departure orientation sessions in June/July and in December for undergraduate and graduate students who have been accepted to American universities and colleges.
 Current students and recent graduates of U.S. universities lead a panel discussion to answer questions about student life in the United States.
-Specific dates and times are posted at the EducationUSA Center, on the “U.S. Embassy Ghana” Facebook page, and on this page when available.
+Specific dates and times are posted on this page and on the “U.S. Embassy Ghana” Facebook page.

 Include thematic topics on the application process, university information sessions, International Education Week events, webinars and Pre-departure orientation (PDO) sessions